spmoriarty/MealPrepFS/README.md

 xxx1) Form w/ input: Ingridient, Quantity, and list item of measurements selects.
---in form, add a remove (.pop) button.
--- Add ingridient button to capture input. form needs to preventDefault and formData.
+--in form, add a remove (.pop) button. xxxx-- Add ingridient button to capture input. form needs to preventDefault and formData.

 2) new section: the 'Save meal' area that will reflect the culmulative ingridients.